cybergalactic/FossenHandbook/README.md

 ## MSS (Marine Systems Simulator)

-The Marine Systems Simulator (MSS) is a complementary Matlab and Simulink library for the simulation of marine systems.
-It includes models for ships, autonomous underwater vehicles (AUVs), unmanned surface vehicles (USVs), and floating structures.
+The Marine Systems Simulator (MSS) is a complementary Matlab and Simulink library for simulating marine systems.
+The m-files are compatible with the free software GNU Octave [www.octave.org](https://www.octave.org).
+MSS includes models for ships, autonomous underwater vehicles (AUVs), unmanned surface vehicles (USVs), and floating structures.
 The library also contains guidance, navigation, and control (GNC) systems for real-time simulation.

 [github.com/cybergalactic/MSS](https://github.com/cybergalactic/MSS)